-CPT Reimbursable Code Description Clinicians Applicable Guidelines 90847 Family psychotherapy with patient present - 50 minutes (face-to-face with patient and family) Licensed Psychologist Post-Doctorate Family therapy is most often used to help treat a patient's problem that is affecting the entire family/caregiver(s), where family dynamics as they relate to the patient's mental status and/or behavioral status, are the focus of the sessions.
-Attention should be given to the impact the patient's condition has on the family, with a focus on the patient's diagnesis, where therapy includes an aim at improving interactions.
-90846 Family psychotherapy without the patient present - 50 minutes (face-to-face with patient's family) Psychologist under the supervision of a Licensed Psychologist LPC LPCA under the supervision of an LPC LMFT LMFTA under the supervision of an LMFT LISW-CP LMSW under the supervision of an LISW-CP on the patient's diagnosis, where therapy includes an aim at improving interactions between the patient and family member(s)/caregiver(s).
+CPT Code Description Reimbursable Clinicians Applicable Guidelines 90847 Family psychotherapy with patient present - 50 minutes (face-to-face with patient and family) Licensed Psychologist Family therapy is most often used to help treat a patient's problem that is affecting the entire family/caregiver(s), where family dynamics as they relate to the patient's mental status and/or behavioral status, are the focus of the sessions.
+Attention 90849 Family psychotherapy without the patient present - 50 minutes (face-to-face with patient's family) Multiple family group psychotherapy Post-Doctorate Psychologist under the supervision of a Licensed Psychologist LPC LPCA under the supervision of an LPC LMFT LMFTA under the supervision of an LMFT LISW-CP LMSW under the supervision of an LISW-CP mental status and/or behavioral status, are the focus of the sessions.
+Attention should be given to the impact the patient's condition has on the family, with a focus on the patient's diagnosis, where therapy includes an aim at improving interactions between the patient and family member(s)/caregiver(s).
 Services where the patient is not present are not recognized for reimbursement at FQHCs and RHCs.
 Family psychotherapy without the patient present is not reimbursed at these clinic types.
 Four sessions of family psychotherapy per month are reimbursable with Medicaid.
 Insurance carrier verification should be made for other insurance carriers.
 Attention should be given to the impact the patient's condition has on the family, with family therapy aimed at improving interactions between the patient and family member(s)/caregiver(s).
 A signed and dated treatment plan is required and must include, but is not limited to the patient's diagnosis, treatment goals, and number of sessions ordered by the physician, NP, or PA, and the time spent with the patient and family providing psychotherapy.
 The practitioner involved in the treatment plan should sign the plan, certifying the medical necessity.
 Patient consent for therapy should be in the medical record.
 Also included in the family therapy codes: reviewing records, communicating with other providers, observing, interpreting patterns of behavior, communication between the patient and family, and decision making.
-Appending the appropriate billing modifier to the billing code is required to identify 00040 the clinician that rendered the service.
+Appending the appropriate billing modifier to the billing code is required to identify the clinician that rendered the service.
 Time spent rendering family psychotherapy must be included in the documentation.
-90849 Multiple family group psychotherapy Multiple family group psychotherapy is to be conducted with patients and their families where similar issues will be addressed.
+Multiple family group psychotherapy is to be conducted with patients and their families where similar issues will be addressed.
 The number of patients and their families that are allowed in a group session must be verified by the insurance carriers.
 Multiple family group psychotherapy is not recognized for reimbursement at FQHCs and RHCs.
 Frequency limitations are based on medical necessity.
 Medicaid may reimburse for up to 1 session of multifamily group therapy, per day and up to 8 sessions per month.